Flyboys (film): Historical accuracy

 The singular use of Fokker Triplanes, which were not in widespread operational use, is contentious and almost every Triplane was also painted red in the film, indicating that the Triplane was in Jasta 11, the "all-red" unit.
 Despite this the remaining pre-production aircraft, designated Dr.I, were delivered to Jasta 11 and Idflieg issued a production order for 100 triplanes in September, followed by an order for 200 in November 1917.
 On the director/producer commentary track for the DVD release, Producer Dean Devlin noted that they were aware the predominant use of red triplanes was historically inaccurate, but wanted to give clear visual signals to the audience to enable them to easily distinguish friend from foe in the aerial sequences.

-The film's only military adviser for the entire project was Jack Livesey, a convicted defrauder, who fabricated his résumé and military service to gain employment as an administrative assistant at the Imperial War Museum, London.
+The film's only military adviser for the entire project was Jack Livesey, a convicted defrauder who fabricated his résumé and military service to gain employment as an administrative assistant at the Imperial War Museum, London.
 Livesey was charged and convicted with fraudulently claiming £30,000.00 in benefits.
 Livesey had served three years in the British Army Catering Corps.
 His claims of service in Northern Ireland, the Falklands conflict and that he was a curator of The Imperial War Museum were not true.

 In the film, the RMS Aquitania is depicted as a luxury liner; however, in early 1914, she was converted to use as an armed merchant cruiser, and by 1915 had been put into use as a troop transport ship, painted with dazzle style camouflage; however, the film might have used it to demonstrate the style of transport ships during the war.

 Release

 Critical reception

-Flyboys received mixed to negative reviews, based on the hackneyed dialogue and inconsistency of the plot.
-Review aggregator website Rotten Tomatoes reports an approval rating of 33% based on 127 reviews, with an average rating of 4.91/10.
+Review aggregator website Rotten Tomatoes reports an approval rating of 34% based on 128 reviews, with an average rating of 4.9/10.
 The site's critics' consensus reads: "A poorly scripted history-rewriting exercise with mediocre acting and unconvincing CGI battle scenes."
-On Metacritic, the film has an aggregated score of 47 out of 100 based on 22 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 47 out of 100 based on 22 critics, indicating "mixed or average" reviews.

 Box office

-The film opened at #4 at the domestic box office, grossing $6,004,219 from 2,033 theaters, an average of $2,953 per auditorium.
-The bottom then fell out, the film dropping a whopping 61% in its second weekend.
-Flyboys ended up with a total domestic gross of $13,090,620, $4,744,235 internationally, and a total worldwide gross of $17,834,865.
+The film opened at #4 at the domestic box office, grossing $6 million from 2,033 theaters, an average of $2,953 per auditorium.
+The film then dropped 61% in its second weekend.
+Flyboys ended up with a total domestic gross of $13.1 million, as well as $4.7 million internationally, for a total worldwide gross of $17.8 million.
 Variety named it one of the 10 biggest box office flops of the year.